groepl/Take-Useful-Notes/README.md

 ![](https://badgen.net/github/license/groepl/Smart-Sketchnotes/)

 # TAKE USEFUL NOTES
 My first book was about Digital Sketchnotes.
 Now I have support from my Zettelkasten.
-Writing a second book in parallel is always a good choice.
-Working title:
-**How to TAKE USEFUL NOTES with Obsidian and Zettelkasten**
+Writing a second book in parallel is always a good choice: **How to TAKE USEFUL NOTES with Obsidian and Zettelkasten**

 <img src="/Visuals/Cover - e1.png" width="250" />